History of China–Japan relations: Occupation

 After the atomic bombings of Hiroshima and Nagasaki and the Soviet invasion of Japanese-occupied Manchuria, Japan surrendered.
 During the American occupation, 1945–1952, American officials under Douglas MacArthur supervised the Japanese government.
 All foreign relations were controlled by the United States, and all Japanese diplomats abroad were brought home.
 The Communist party inside Japan was tolerated, and it supported Mao Zedong's side of the civil war underway in China.
 Mao prevailed in 1949, and the Japanese left opened small-scale contacts with China, especially using labor unions and artistic groups.
 When Japan surrendered in 1945, six and a half million of its citizens were stranded in Asia and Pacific islands.
 That included 3.5 million in the military and 3 million civilians.
 2.6 million Japanese were in China, including 1.1 million in Manchuria.
 All of these Japanese citizens were relocated back to Japan over a period of months and even years.
 However thousands of Japanese technicians were left behind in Northeast China until they were repatriated in 1953.
 The Chinese Communist Party was based on peasants and used these skilled men to update the technology, train local workers, and rebuild factories, mines, railways, and other industrial sites.

 The Republic of China (ROC) administrated Taiwan after Japan's surrender, in accordance with a decision by the Allied Powers at the Cairo Conference in 1943.
 The ROC moved its central government to Taiwan in December 1949, following the victory of the PRC in the Chinese Civil War.
 Later, no formal transfer of the territorial sovereignty of Taiwan to the PRC was made in the postwar San Francisco Peace Treaty, and these arrangements were confirmed in the Treaty of Taipei concluded by the ROC and Japan in 1952.
 At the time, the Taiwanese authorities (the Chinese Nationalist Party, or Kuomintang (KMT)) were recognized by Japan, not communist China (the People's Republic of China, or PRC).
 As such, the KMT did not accept Japanese reparations only in the name of the ROC government.
 Later, the PRC also refused reparations in the 1970s.
 See more details in the section about World War II reparations and the statement by Japanese Prime Minister Tomiichi Murayama (August, 1995).
 When Japan finally normalized relations with the People's Republic of China in 1972, the Chinese agreed not to pursue the issue of reparations.
+In 2022, both China and Japan commemorated the 50th anniversary of the normalization of relations between their two nations.